 This is a no-frills card – but it doesn’t charge an annual fee, which is always a positive.
 And Capital One will review your payment history regularly.
 You’ll be automatically considered for a higher credit line in as little as six months.
 You’ll also gain access to your free credit score and credit profile through CreditWise from Capital One.

 This card offers a basic rewards program.
 You’ll earn 1.5% cash back on every purchase you make with the card.
 You can also earn a $200 cash bonus if you spend $500 within three months of opening your account.
 This card also charges no annual fee.

 The Petal credit card pitches itself to applicants with little to no credit.
 Instead of relying on a traditional credit score, Petal creates what it calls a Cash Score based on your income, spending and savings.
 Petal says this score could help you qualify for a better Petal card.

-There are two versions – the Petal® 1 “No Annual Fee” Visa® Credit Card and the Petal® 2 “Cash Back, No Fees” Visa® Credit Card – that come with credit limits ranging from $500 to $10,000, depending on the card.
-You might also qualify for cash back bonuses of 1% to 1.5% of the purchases you make or 2% to 10% at select merchants.
+There are two versions – the Petal® 1 “No Annual Fee” Visa® Credit Card and the Petal® 2 “Cash Back, No Fees” Visa® Credit Card – that come with credit limits ranging from $500 to $10,000, depending on the card*.
+You might also qualify for cash back rewards of 1% on eligible purchases with the Petal 2 Visa Credit Card (up to 1.5% cash back with 12 on-time monthly payments), as well as 2% to 10% at select merchants with both Petal Cards.